Trucking Factoring Companies

 Trucking advance rates

 Trucking companies enjoy the best advance rates in the factoring industry.
 Other types of businesses such as staffing or construction often carry advance rates of 85% or less, but trucking cash advance rates are often 95% or more.
-Some freight factoring companies will fully-fund your freight bills, advancing the entire invoice amount less factoring fees.
+Some freight factoring companies fully-fund 100% of your freight bills, advancing the entire invoice amount less factoring fees.

-How freight factoring works
+How freight bill factoring works

 - The freight factoring company purchases your freight bills and sends you cash for up to 100% of the invoice within 24 to 48 hours.